 Let’s be real: hearing the two words “tooth extraction” can cause some patients to freeze in their tracks.
 The reality is that even though it’s often perceived as daunting, extraction is a routine dental procedure aimed at resolving various issues that compromise the health and integrity of a tooth.
-Our Greater Jacksonville, FL dentists are also well-versed in both simple and surgical extractions so you’re in excellent hands.
+Our Greater Jacksonville, FL dentist is also well-versed in both simple and surgical extractions so you’re in excellent hands.

 Here’s when tooth removal is the best route to take and how we can help you restore your smile after the procedure is complete.